Fchaubard/autoresearcherUI/README.md

 3. Type `autoresearcherUI` (or anything) in the "App name" box and click **Create**.
 4. Google shows a 16-character code formatted like `abcd efgh ijkl mnop`.
-   **Strip the spaces** and paste it into `GMAIL_APP_PW=`.
+   **Strip the spaces** and paste it into `GMAIL_APP_PW=` during onboarding.

-If you don't see an "App passwords" page at all, 2-Step Verification isn't on yet — that's the only thing that's ever wrong.
-Once set, the SMTP path in `notify.py` will use it transparently and you'll get the hourly / daily digest with embedded charts.
+If you don't see an "App passwords" page at all, 2-Step Verification isn't on yet.

 ## Configuration

-All config lives in the onboarding form: project purpose, validation metric, optional API keys (Gemini, OpenAI, Anthropic), passcode gate, email recipients, digest cadence, extra GPU nodes (SSH paste-in), and the raw `program.md` for hand-tuning the agent's setup prompt.
-Keys are optional.
-Adding them unlocks:
+All config lives in the onboarding form and then the settings tab: project purpose, validation metric, optional API keys (Gemini, OpenAI, Anthropic), passcode gate, email recipients, digest cadence, extra GPU nodes (SSH paste-in), and the raw `program.md` for hand-tuning the agent's setup prompt.

-- **Anthropic** → the Research / Author Agents (otherwise FakeAgent runs the e2e and the demo).
-- **Gemini + OpenAI** → the Council's dual-reviewer debate (Claude tiebreaks).
-- **Any LLM key** → Lit Agent + PI Agent.

 ## Disk maintenance

-Pods fill up fast — tmux scrollback and checkpoints.
-Two one-click janitors in System Stats:
+Pods fill up fast with checkpoints and logs (we recommend a least 1TB on the node for this reason) — tmux scrollback and checkpoints.
+Two one-click cleanups in System Stats if you need:

 - **Purge old run logs** — drops stdout/stderr files of bottom-half runs older than N days.
 Run rows, metrics, reviews stay.
 Frees GBs in seconds.